tuokar/Maksimit/README.md

 1RM Calculator
 ==============

 This is a simple 1RM calculator for all the weight training enthusiastic Jolla users out there.
-Calculator uses 7 different prediction equations for estimating 1RM performance from repetitions to fatigue.
+Calculator uses 7 different prediction equations for estimating your 1RM performance from repetitions to fatigue.

-1RM stands for 'one repetition maximum' and in weight training it is the maximum amount of weight one can lift in a single repetition for a given exercise.
+1RM stands for "One Repetition Maximum" and in weight training it is the maximum amount of weight one can lift in a single repetition for a given exercise.

 Instructions to use this calculator:
 ------------------------------------

 Before you can calculate your estimated 1RM you have to lift a set with a weight you can lift up fully to a maximum of 10 repetitions.
-Then enter the amount of weight lifted and the number of reps completed and hit 'Calculate my 1RM' to get your estimated ONE REPETITION MAXIMUM!
+Then select the amount of weight lifted and the number of reps completed and hit 'Calculate my 1RM' to get your estimated ONE REPETITION MAXIMUM!

 Safety tips:
 ------------